AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-06-25-make-php-great-again.md

 In theory, the process for fixing the PHP core functions is simple.
 The first step is to introduce deprecations to functions that need to be replaced, and ensure that replacements are available and recommended for use.
 After a period of time, the deprecated functions that nobody is using any more can be removed.

 Good replacements have been discussed before too.
-There was an RFC for [fixing the inconsistent function names](https://wiki.php.net/rfc/consistent_function_names).
+There was an RFC for [fixing the inconsistent function names](https://wiki.php.net/rfc/consistent_function_names) that was tabled in 2015 but never made it anywhere.
 My favourite suggestion, is that [introducing scalar objects](https://github.com/nikic/scalar_objects) could open the door for a new API that is inspired by common sense rather than the C POSIX library.

 ```php
 // Rather than